 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- To qualify as a Chartered Architectural Technologist it is recommended that you complete an Honours degree course in architectural technology accredited by the Chartered Institute of Architectural Technologists (CIAT).
+It is recommended that you complete an Honours degree (SCQF Level 10) course in architectural technology accredited by the Chartered Institute of Architectural Technologists (CIAT).
 In Scotland you can do this degree at Edinburgh Napier University or Robert Gordon University.
 A list of all accredited degrees are on the CIAT website.

-- Alternatively you could study for a relevant Higher National Certificate (HNC), Higher National Diploma (HND) or ordinary degree to work towards qualification as an architectural technician.
+Alternatively you could study for a relevant HNC (SCQF Level 7), HND (SCQF Level 8) or ordinary degree to work towards qualification as an architectural technician.
 Check that the course programme has CIAT approval.